ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

             - There's an arrow that points where you are looking at.
             - What you see on the touch screen at first it's a minimap.
                 - Tapping the Map section will open a new screen with a detailed section of the map, like any Town Map since generation 1, but since this is generation 7, there's even more information about thing.
+- [REMOVED] Alola and Johto are the only regions that didn't introduce new Fossils.
 - [REMOVED] Roller Blades.
 And with them, more exploration mechanics.
 - [REMOVED] Field Moves (HMs and others)
     - Any kind of field move has been removed from the game.
 A first impression to people would that this could eliminate exploration in the games, but not neccesarily, there can be other game design systems to replace the field moves, which, they actually were implemented in the game.
 Sadly there are many moves that are missing in the game, and in fact, yeah, some exploration has been removed from the game.